 English 11 HONORS Students:

 You must read 1984 by George Orwell.
 (If you read a 2nd book, good for you :-)

 See the English 11 HONORS Summer Reading ASSIGNMENT (link below) for more details.

 PA (Project Advance)

 Your summer reading assignment is to read at least one book on the theme of revisions of truth: re-evaluating dominant narratives.
 See English 12 Summer Reading INFO for more details (link below).

-It is recommended that you select the book from the English 12 Summer Reading LIST (link below.)
+It is recommended that you select the book from the English 12 Summer Reading LIST (links below.)